Cloud Drawing: How to Draw Realistic Clouds

 These techniques come from years of landscape work and dedicated cloud studies.
 I’ve filled sketchbooks with nothing but clouds, painted them in oils, rendered them digitally, and studied how master landscape artists from Constable to contemporary concept artists handle atmospheric effects.

 Before drawing clouds, understand what you’re looking at.
-Clouds aren’t random—they form in specific patterns based on atmospheric conditions.
+Clouds aren’t random; they form in specific patterns based on atmospheric conditions.
+For reference, NOAA’s cloud guide groups common clouds by type and height, including cumulus, stratus, cirrus, and storm-forming cumulonimbus clouds.

 Towering storm clouds lit by golden sunset over a winding river and rolling green valley—dramatic sky before an approaching rainstorm.